awbla/awbla-student-workflow/content/2-photography.md

 #### Large artifacts
 - To set-up turn on **LV**
 - Color bar remains horizontal and CM scale can be moved vertically
-- Align artifact in center of scale and ensure it is straight, use gridlines to help.
+- Align artifact in center of scale and ensure it is straight, use camera gridlines to help.
 - Move *red focus box* to center of artifact using **multi selector**
 - Turn OFF **LV** mode

 {% include figure.html img="largeartifact.jpg" alt="" caption="" width="65%" %}

 #### Remote shutter
-Turn on the two Pixel Pro Wireless Remote Controls by pressing and holding the On button till screen displays “CH 01”.
+Turn on the two Pixel Pro Wireless Remote Controls by pressing and holding the **On** button till screen displays **“CH 01”**.
 This will enable you to take the photos without using the shutter button.

 Use large button to focus, push down half-way and hold, finish pushing down to take the photo.
 On **LV** the red box will turn green and a beep will sound when focus is achieved.